5alafawyyy/vimeo_embed_webview_player/README.md

 ---

 ## Features in Detail

-1. **Simple Integration**:
+1. **Simple Integration**
-   Pass a Vimeo video URL to the `VimeoPlayerScreen` widget, and the video will render in a WebView.
+   Just pass a Vimeo video URL to the `VimeoEmbedWebviewPlayerScreen` widget, and the video will render inside a WebView.

-2. **Autoplay Support**:
+2. **Autoplay Control**
-   Videos autoplay when the widget is initialized, ensuring smooth playback.
+   Set `isAutoPlay` to `true` or `false` to enable or disable autoplay functionality.

+3. **Fullscreen Mode**
+   When `isFullScreen` is `true`, the player enters landscape mode for an immersive experience.

+4. **Optimized URL Parsing**
+   Automatically extracts video ID and hash from Vimeo URLs, ensuring correct playback.

-3. **Cross-Platform Compatibility**:
+5. **Cross-Platform Compatibility**
-   Works seamlessly on both Android and iOS with appropriate WebView configurations.
+   Works seamlessly on both Android and iOS with enhanced WebView configurations.

 ---